The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Introduction

 This flexibility is particularly applicable to the problem of stripe formation in zebrafish.
 These stripes are formed by the distribution of pigmented cells, called chromatophores.
 In zebrafish, there are three primary chromataphores: iridophores (silver), xanthophores (yellow), and melanophores (black).
-Of these, only iridophores have the mobility to ``diffuse" significantly \cite{Singh, Mahalwar, Volkening, Kondo2010, Parichy, Frohnhofer, Takahashi}.
+Of these, iridophores have much greater mobility enabling them to ``diffuse" more significantly than xanthophore or melanophores \cite{Singh, Mahalwar, Parichy, Frohnhofer, Takahashi}.
 However, melanophores and xanthophores have been observed to interact with each other in a manner that influences stripe regrowth \cite{Nakamasu}.
 Melanophores are capable of extending projections from their cell body which reach multiple cell diameters away.
-These projections tend to favor movement towards xanthophores and are typically at least three body lengths long \cite{Bullara, Hamada}.
+These projections tend to favor movement towards xanthophores and are typically at least three body lengths long \cite{Hamada}.
 The projections appear to engage in a signaling interaction, leading to a difference in cell birth and death rates after ablation and by extension influence the formation of stripes \cite{Nakamasu}.
-Iridophores may not be necessary for stripe formation and have been omitted from many models primarily interested in pattern formation \cite{Bullara, Konow, Volkening, Hirata}.
+Some observations have indicated that iridophores may not be necessary for stripe formation \cite{Hirata} while others have indicated that they are essential \cite{Frohnhofer}.
+These observations have lead to a variety of modeling approaches primarily interested in pattern formation \cite{Bullara, Konow, Volkening2015}.
+Some models include neither cell migration nor iridiphore influence, instead focusing on xanthophore-melanophore interactions in lattice-based environments \cite{Bullara, Konow}.
+Other models use an agent based approach to incorporate the movement of cells, but not the influence of iridophores \cite{Volkening2015}.
+Such agent based models have been developed further still to include iridophores and to differentiate the behavior of loosely- and densely-packed cells \cite{Volkening2018}.
 Readers interested in further review of the state of research into stripe formation in zebrafish specifically will appreciate Kondo, Watanabe, and Miyazawa's 2021 review article on the subject \cite{Kondo2021}.

-In this paper, we study the following model for the interaction of melanophores and xanthophores, derived from the models presented in \cite{Konow}:
+In this paper, we study the following model for the interaction of melanophores and xanthophores, modified from the models presented in \cite{Konow}: